Americans Mobilize to Defend the Right to Contraception

 In the USA, 9-in-10 families use birth control to plan when to have children.

-But 195 US House Republicans voted against the Right to Contraception Act, seeking to block the federal government from guaranteeing Americans’ access to essential family planning resources like condoms, birth control pills, and IUDs.
+But in 2022, 195 US House Republicans voted against the Right to Contraception Act, seeking to block the federal government from guaranteeing Americans’ access to essential family planning resources like condoms, birth control pills, and IUDs.

 In states that have already blocked most abortion access, politicians are looking for new issues to run on, which is placing basic contraception like birth control pills and even condoms at risk.